AndreySoldatov/Console-Project-Manager/README.md

 In fact CPM automaticly exports your  project.

-As a programmer you can enter the .cmt file in your project, understand a basic syntax and edit it manually!
+As a programmer you can enter the .cpm file in your project, understand a basic syntax and edit it manually!

 **usage**